holidayextras/holidayextras.github.com/_posts/2015-08-04-qcon-new-york-part-2.md

 comments: true
 ---

-#### Introduction

 This is the second part of my notes and key take aways from Qcon New York 2015, a three day conference with main features (for me) on microservices, containers and culture.

-### Developing cultural intelligence
+## Developing cultural intelligence

-#### Daniel Seltzer
+### Daniel Seltzer

-tl;dr: Good talk on something that is very hard to define, sorry not many notes, was listening intently.
+**tl;dr** Good talk on something that is very hard to define, sorry not many notes, was listening intently.

 Culture happens in real-time, at the boundaries between people and groups.
 When shit hits the fan, the culture IS the process that happens between people.
-#### Leaders set the culture.
-You don't have to have control (i.e. be a CEO) but if you set the culture, people look to you as a leader.
+**Leaders set the culture.
+You don't have to have control (i.e. be a CEO) but if you set the culture, people look to you as a leader.**
 Example, if you live the culture not just act it and others see that they will follow or immitate.
 You can't force culture on to everybody.
 Essentially he says, if your values conflict with a person, push them out, they are no good for your team or for you.
 Sharing informtion and openness about what you are doing is key.

-### Failure as a service
+## Failure as a service

-#### Kolton Andrus (Chaos Engineer on the Netflix platform)
+### Kolton Andrus (Chaos Engineer on the Netflix platform)

-tl;dr: Another Netflix guy, spoke well about the chaos monkey system they've built and how they've implemented it, sounds quite simple in principle...
+**tl;dr** Another Netflix guy, spoke well about the chaos monkey system they've built and how they've implemented it, sounds quite simple in principle...

 Failure testing helps makes systems immune to failure which in turn prevents larger outages and increase uptime/response cycles
 Insists "production verification" is essential, "we want a system that thrives on change"